-- policy. - except as limited or excluded by the 4.
-Medical Payments to Others pays for around 10 to 20% of your personal medical expenses for minor injuries to others even if you are not at fault.
+- 3. Personal Liability covers damages to others for which you are held liable except as limited or excluded by the policy. - 4.
+Medical Payments to Others pays for medical expenses for minor injuries to others even if you are not at fault.
 The policy normally includes limits of \$1,000-\$5,000 per person.